kaihendry/sam-cloudtrail-ec2/README.md

 <https://aws.amazon.com/premiumsupport/knowledge-center/ec2-email-instance-state-change/>
 is a good tip, but what they don't tell you, is that would need to deploy it EVERY REGION for it to work.

+# Maintenance consideration

+Cloudtrail bucket isn't used, so think about putting expiration on the objects.

+Similarly **CloudTrail/DefaultLogGroup** can get large, put a retention policy on.